google/WebFundamentals/src/content/en/fundamentals/media/manipulating/files.md

 and resolution.
 These properties correlate to the amount of data in a media file.
 It probably goes without saying, but I'm going to say it anyway, that you can always lower bitrate and resolution, but increasing them is a problem.
-Without special software an algorithms quality is going to take a hit.
+Without special software and algorithms, quality is going to take a hit.

-The first to changing bitrate and resultion is to [display the file characteristics](/web/fundamentals/media/manipulating/cheatsheet#display_characteristics) and verify that your source file has a higher bitrate or resultion than your desired result.
+The first step in changing bitrate and resultion is to [display the file characteristics](/web/fundamentals/media/manipulating/cheatsheet#display_characteristics) and verify that your source file has a higher bitrate or resultion than your desired result.